tktracker/IntuneDocs/intune/enrollment/troubleshoot-android-enrollment.md

 This is expected behavior.
 In the work profile scenario, the MDM provider doesn't have full control over the device.
 The only option available is Retire (Remove Company Data) which removes the whole work profile and all its contents.

 ### Is device passcode reset supported?
-For work profile enrolled devices, you can only reset the work profile passcode on devices running Android 8.0+ when the work profile passcode is managed and the end-user has allowed you to reset it.
+For work profile enrolled devices, you can only reset the work profile passcode on Android 8.0 or later devices when:
+- the work profile passcode is managed
+- the end user has allowed you to reset it.

 For Dedicated devices (COSU), device passcode reset is supported.

 ## Next steps